 - Educating and informing the membership, stakeholders and general public on issues that impact their communities.

-For information on Bolder Advocacy – An initiative of Alliance for Justice CLICK HERE
+For information on Bolder Advocacy – An initiative of Alliance for Justice, visit the initiative’s website.

-For information on Advocacy for Justice Events and Workshops CLICK HERE
+For information on Advocacy for Justice Events and Workshops, visit their upcoming events page.

 U.S. House of Representatives